Database Replication Software

 Organizations may want to move or replicate data from one database to another for many reasons.
-Whatever your reason for replication, HVR is a database replication software product that makes it fast, easy and efficient to move data between disparate databases—without system overload.
+Whatever your reason for replication, HVR is a real-time database replication software product that makes it fast, easy, and efficient to move high volumes of data between disparate databases—without system overload.

 HVR supports log-based change data capture out of most commonly used databases to enable real-time updates with minimal system impact.
 On a well-configured system, HVR captures data from the source as soon as it is committed to the online transaction log.

 At the destination, HVR ensures scalability for large volumes of data for any target database through optimizations such as burst mode, coalescing changes, and the ability to combine transactions.

 With HVR, you get the ability to not only move data from one source system to another but also the ability to move data bi-directionally and multi-directionally while maintaining efficiency and accuracy.
 Watch the video to see how HVR’s database synchronization software is able to move data between sources and targets.

 Features such as collision detection, data validation, and reporting and monitoring give you assurance in moving high volumes of data between databases.

 Whether you’re replicating your data to a data lake or data warehouse, from on-prem to the cloud, we support it.

 Yes, in fact that is one of the advantages of HVR’s architecture.
 HVR can capture from a single Oracle instance, queue the captured changes on the hub, and then integrate those changes to as many targets as needed.
 HVR does not have any limitation on the number of targets.